Channelkeeper is actively engaged in the fight to protect coastal waters

 How You Can Help

-Urge Governor Gavin Newsom to act now to protect the coast.
+Urge Governor Gavin Newsom and California State Parks to act now to protect the coast.

-- Copy the sample letter below or create your own
+- Use the sample script below or create your own

 - Send it in a letter: Governor Gavin Newsom, 1021 O Street, Suite 9000, Sacramento, CA 95814

-None of us want a repeat of the massive 2015 oil spill at Refugio State Beach.
+None of us want a repeat of the massive 2015 oil spill at Refugio State Beach and we need strong leadership from you to stop that from happening.